umbraco/UmbracoDocs/13/umbraco-cms/tutorials/custom-error-page.md

 #### Trigger a 500 error

 You can trigger a 500 error on your frontend by changing a Model.Value property in your template.
-For example, on a document type with a property called `test`.
+For example, on a Document Type with a property called `test`.
 The way to render it in the frontend would be `Model.Value("test");` To trigger a 500 error page you can add anything after Value such as `Model.ValueTest("test");`

 ## Maintenance Page